 Seasonal variation in morbidity and mortality due to cardiovascular disorders has been noted with higher incidence rates during the winter than in the summer.
 Any person with a diseased heart is at risk during the winter season if proper care is not taken.

-Winter season or cold weather can affect the rhythm of the heart and blood circulation.
+The Winter season or cold weather can affect the rhythm of the heart and blood circulation.
 It takes the heart to work harder to keep the body warm during the cold season.
 The blood vessels constrict to conserve the body heat so the heart pumps blood against increased vascular resistance which leads to Heart Failure.
-Sudden exposure or long-term exposure to cold during the winter season without proper clothes and food can increase the risk of developing blood clots which can eventually lead to stroke, heart attack and peripheral gangrene.
+Sudden exposure or long-term exposure to cold during the winter season without proper clothes and food can increase the risk of developing blood clots which can eventually lead to stroke, heart attack, and peripheral gangrene.

 The risk of heart attacks and cardiac arrests increases during the clod season, especially in patients with pre-existing heart conditions of coronary artery disease, cardiomyopathy, valvular heart disease, congenital heart disease, and electrical abnormalities in the heart.